apollo-fyi/apollo-docs/docs/deleting_events.md

 Events can be deleted in two ways

 - By deleting the event message (requires the `Manage Messages` permission)
-- By clicking the :wastebasket: emoji on the event message
+- By clicking the `Delete` button on the event message

 Deleting the event message will instantly delete the event.
-If the :wastebasket: emoji is clicked, a confirmation prompt will be sent via a direct message.
+If the `Edit` button is clicked, a confirmation prompt will be sent via a direct message.

 ## Recurring events

 If an event message for a recurring event is deleted, the underlying series is not deleted.

-When the :wastebasket: emoji is selected for a recurring event, a prompt will ask if you'd like to delete the current event only, or if you'd like to delete the current event and prevent all future occurrences.
+When the `Delete` button is selected for a recurring event, a prompt will ask if you'd like to delete the current event only, or if you'd like to delete the current event and prevent all future occurrences.